 This is my page dedicated to the Maemo platform and Nokia Internet tablets.
 I've owned a Nokia N810 since January 2008.

 In addition to the 256-MB internal memory (root file system of type JFFS2, thus compressed), the N810 has a 2-GB internal memory card.
-With the current N810, the partition of this card is incorrect!
+With the first N810 tablets, the partition of this card is incorrect!
 (Other details in this discussion and that one.)
 Consequence: early or late, the file system of this card will get corrupt and you are likely to lose the files stored on it (even if the card is not full).
 The solution: back up the files present on this card elsewhere and repartition it.

 The original partition of this card is in the VFAT format, which has several limitations: in particular, the execution bit is not supported (moreover, by default, the card is mounted in such a way that one cannot execute programs stored on it), and symbolic links are not supported either.
 So, it is the occasion to put an ext3 partition; I did not do it before as there is a risk to destroy the card (it happens to me a few years ago), but repartitioning the card is necessary anyway.
 I think it is possible to put a single ext3 partition; I did not test this.
 I have chosen the following solution: a 1-GB partition in VFAT and a 1-GB partition in ext3.
 See the details of the repartitioning procedure.